Did you know that Cara-Friend is the oldest and largest LGBT support organisation in Northern Ireland?

 It's fun, and it's a place to hang out with friends.
 The group has given me a lot of confidence.

-Cara-Friend also runs a group for trans people called Translate, as well as a group for those aged 21+.
+Cara-Friend also runs a group for those aged 21+.
 With our partners at Aware Defeat Depression, we have set up a new support group for LGBT people who have depression.

 Cara-Friend provides meeting space and resources to a range of community groups at our Belfast LGBT Centre.
 These groups include: